bczernecki/imgw/README.md

-The goal of **imgw** is to automatize downloading Polish meteorological and hydrological data from the [IMGW-PIB](https://dane.imgw.pl/) and University of Wyoming sounding webpage (http://weather.uwyo.edu/upperair/).
+The goal of **imgw** is to automatize downloading Polish meteorological and hydrological data from the [IMGW-PIB](https://dane.imgw.pl/), SYNOP (meteorological) data from [ogimet.com](http://ogimet.com/index.phtml.en) and rawinsoden data from University of Wyoming webpage (http://weather.uwyo.edu/upperair/).

 ## Installation